microsoft/TaskWeaver/README.md

 </div>

 TaskWeaver is A **code-first** agent framework for seamlessly planning and executing data analytics tasks.
-This innovative framework interprets user requests through coded snippets and efficiently coordinates a variety of plugins in the form of functions to execute data analytics tasks in a stateful manner.
+This innovative framework interprets user requests through code snippets and efficiently coordinates a variety of plugins in the form of functions to execute data analytics tasks in a stateful manner.

 <h1 align="center">